Google is no stranger to questionable privacy procedures, with numerous concerns raised over its data-collection methods over the past few years.

 What you can do about it

-All of Google’s smart devices with its virtual assistant, including the Nest Hub, Nest Mini and Nest Hub Max, feature a microphone switch in the back.
+Google’s smart devices that include its virtual assistant, including the Nest Hub, Nest Mini and Nest Hub Max, feature a microphone switch in the back.
 When you flip this switch to the off position, the device won’t be able to record your voice.

 However, turning off the microphone presents another issue: Your device won’t respond to wake words or phrases.
 As a result, any commands you give must be delivered through another source, like the Google Home app or the dedicated Google Assistant app.